The early contenders to direct the movie might surprise you

 The film made a massive $51 million on its opening weekend.
 Its production budget was $41 million.

-Along with Sons of Anarchy director Kurt Sutter, Eminem planned what Sutter called a metaphorical "continuation of the 8 Mile story".
+Along with Sons of Anarchy director Kurt Sutter, Eminem planned what Sutter called a metaphorical “continuation of the 8 Mile story”.
 In Southpaw, Eminem would have played a boxer who hit the big time but gradually lost his way.
-As 8 Mile was a reflection of Eminem's early days, Southpaw was to be an echo of his struggles at the top.
-It never got beyond development.
+As 8 Mile was a reflection of Eminem’s early days, Southpaw was to be an echo of his struggles at the top.
+However, when Southpaw was eventually made in 2015, Antoine Fuqua was brought on as director and Jake Gullenhall, not Eminem, took the lead role.

 Prints of the film were sent to cinemas labelled as The Mars Project.